rockset/rockset-js/packages/cli/README.md

 ...
 ```

-# Project Usage Details
+# Rockset Projects Usage Details

-The Project tool consists of subcommands of  `rockset project`.
+Rockset Projects is an ecosystem of developer focused tools to help you work with your Query Lambdas.
+The Project CLI tool consists of subcommands of  `rockset project`.
 This tool is designed to help you easily manage your Query Lambdas and integrate well with versioning tools like Git.

 To get started, first set up your Rockset Project by creating a `rockconfig.json` file in your project root.
 We highly recommend that this directory be under version control.
 All of the files handled by the tool can be safely checked in.